Open Classroom

 To connect with communities locally and globally, the Brown School created Open Classroom – a series of free, one-hour webinars on a wide range of social work, public health, and social policy topics.
 The Open Classroom library now includes more than 250 programs, with new webinars offered every month.

-Accessible Summer Research (ASSURE) Fellowship
+Anesthesiology Summer Research (ASSURE) Fellowship

 The ASSURE fellowship at WashU Medicine provides college students from the St. Louis metro area an opportunity to engage in basic, clinical, and/or translational research projects.
 Candidates without prior research experience are particularly encouraged to apply.